lambdageek/cppguide-wip/cppguide.md

 	    using std::ref;
         C c;
 		D d;
-		Foo (c, ref (d)); // note that B may be modified.
+		Foo (c, ref (d)); // note that d may be modified.
 	}

-The advantage of using `std::reference_wrapper` is that a null reference cannot be passed to the callee.
+The advantage of using `std::reference_wrapper<>` is that a null reference cannot be passed to the callee, while it is obviious to the caller that something special is happening.

 </div>